 - Respond to your inner critic with care and kindness in the same way that you may do with a good friend or child who was reacting negatively to a difficulty.

 - Many of us spend a lot of time caring for others.
-Make sure you give time for yourself some special time to meet your own needs during the week and do something that you enjoy, like catching up with a friend, watching a film, or attending a yoga class.
+Make sure you give yourself some special time to meet your own needs during the week and do something you enjoy, like catching up with a friend, watching a film, or attending a yoga class.

 Guided practice